Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

 Kickstarter vs Indiegogo vs GoFundMe

-Choosing between Kickstarter and IndieGoGo and GoFundMe can be a bothersome choice for many, so for those looking for the quick comparison, I’ve assembled a table below:
+Choosing between Kickstarter and IndieGoGo and GoFundMe can be a bothersome choice for many, so this table provides a quick comparison:

 |Funding||All or Nothing||Partial OK||Partial OK|